-“Your father’s very sick,” my said.
+“Your father’s very sick,” my mother said.
 “Your father is dead.”
-And then I felt it.
+And I felt it.
 A crushing pain in my chest.
 I still feel a glimpse of it whenever I think of my father.

 (Imitates puppy wailing)